-19.14.35 Set nFnu [options]
+19.14.37 Set nFnu [options]

-When the print continuum command is issued, CLOUDY will print the continuum flux at certain wavelengths as a series of entries in the standard emission line array.
-See Section 16.14 for a full description.
+By default, CLOUDY will print the continuum flux at certain wavelengths as a series of entries in the standard emission line array.
 The set nFnu command changes which parts of the radiation field are included in the entry with the nFnu label.
 There are four possible radiation fields, the transmitted and reflected incident radiation field, and the transmitted and reflected diffuse emission produced by the nebula.
 Any or all of these may be entered on the command line, but at least one must occur.
 Any component left off the command will not be included.